niltwill/vc-updatedscm/README.md

 - In mission 'Jury Fury', the woman the jury talks with is WFYBU instead of BFYBE, and the golfer now runs over a construction worker (WMYCW) instead of dockworker (HMYAP)
 - After the Spand Express van hits the Admiral in 'Jury Fury', it now drops a screwdriver and a hammer, instead of two hammers.
 - Speeder given by Cortez now matches colour of the one attached to the yacht.
-- Ingame maverick from "Phnom Penh '86" now matches the cutscene Maverick's colour
+- Ingame maverick from "Phnom Penh '86" now matches the cutscene Maverick's colour.
-- Tommy's sitting position inside the Maverick is now at the back seat in mission "Phnom Penh '86" (when picked up by Lance after you got the money) that doesn't make any sense
+- Tommy's sitting position inside the Maverick is now at the back seat in mission "Phnom Penh '86" (when picked up by Lance after you got the money)???
 - Tommy now walks over to Lance's Stallion during the beginning of 'Rub Out'.
-- Random stinger blocking Haitian Drug Factory Entrance during 'Cannon Fodder' replaced with a Voodoo
-- Restored unused 'yt_gangplnk_tmp' prop at the marina
+- Restored unused 'yt_gangplnk_tmp' prop at the marina.
-- Added long-needed Ambulance spawn point in front of hospital in Little Havana (similar to Vice City Stories).
+- Added Ambulance spawn point in front of hospital in Little Havana (similar to Vice City Stories).
 - Solid black palette used for UC vehicles changed to a lighter shade (still black).
 - At the Pole Position Strip Club, if the barkeeper's alive, she will now say some random lines to you if you get nearby to the counter (these were unused audio).
 - Restored Tommy's speaking animation with the french in "Mall Shoutout" and with Lance in "Guardian Angels" (at the carpark).